hashintel/hash/apps/hash-api/src/ai/gpt/README.md

     "content-type": "application/json",
   },
   method: "POST",
-  body: JSON.stringify({ redirectUri: "http://localhost" }),
+  body: JSON.stringify({ redirectUri: "https://chat.openai.com" }),
 });
 ```

-The redirect URI does not matter at this point because the GPT will have a new one generated as soon as you set the client details in OpenAI.
+The redirect URI must start with https://chat.openai.com but the rest does not matter at this point because the GPT will have a new one generated as soon as you set the client details in OpenAI.

 The response will include a client id and client secret which you will need to set the OAuth values in the development GPT, in OpenAI.